DaveSimoes/Developer.Portfolio/README.md

-This project was built using these technologies.
+This project was built using these technologies:

-Este projeto foi construido usando estas technologias.
 - JavaScript
 - HTML
 - CSS3